cedx/ngx-cookies/doc/usage/options.md

 - **path**: `string`: The path to which the cookie applies.
 - **secure**: `boolean`: Value indicating whether to transmit the cookie over HTTPS only.

+!!! info
+    The `maxAge` property has precedence over the `expires` one.

 For example:

 ```typescript